 Less than 10% of strategies effectively formulated are effectively executed. – Fortune Magazine

 Being in that moment started me thinking about the best practices for executing strategy.
-And, experience being the best teacher, I realized that the best resource for identifying pragmatic best practices was to turn to clients who had developed visions, values, goals and strategies, and were now focused on implementing those strategies.
+Experience is the best teacher and I realized that the best resource for identifying pragmatic best practices was to turn to clients who had developed visions, values, goals, and strategies, and were now focused on implementing those strategies.
 In a series of interviews, I asked them to reflect on the practices that lead to successful outcomes and measurable progress toward organizational goals.
 Turns out, it is never a straight line.

 Best Practice #1: